Veterans Death and Survivor Benefits Guide

 Purpose

-Helps offset burial, funeral, and transportation expenses for deceased veterans.
+Helps cover burial, funeral, and transportation costs for deceased veterans.

-Service-Connected Deaths - Death resulted from military service - Determination combines rated conditions with death certificate - Allowance: up to $2,000 - Alternative: VA national cemetery may cover full costs
+Service-Connected (SC) Death - Death linked to military service - Determined by combination of veteran's rated conditions and death certificate cause - Maximum allowance: $2,000 - Alternative: Full costs may be covered if buried in VA national cemetery

-Deaths Under VA Care - Veteran not receiving benefits but died at VA facility, State Veterans Home, or contracted nursing facility - Allowance: up to $1,002 - Plot allowance: up to $1,002
+Death Under Care - For veterans not receiving benefits at death - Applies when death occurs at VA Medical Center, State Veterans Home, or contracted nursing home - Maximum allowance: $1,002 - Maximum plot benefit: $1,002

-Deadlines: - Non-service-connected: Within 2 years of burial or cremation - Service-connected or VA care deaths: No deadline
+Filing Deadlines: - NSC deaths: Within 2 years of burial/cremation - SC deaths or VA care deaths: No time limit

 Cemetery Options